Your trusted lawyers fighting against institutional abuse around Australia.

 Our team in Sydney

-Ashley and Lydia Kelso manage the Sydney branch of Kelso Lawyers.
+Ashley Kelso is the partner at the Sydney branch of Kelso Lawyers.

-Much like their father, Ashley and Lydia’s specialities include institutional abuse cases, engineering & construction disputes, and administrative law, although they are both well versed in a range of other cases.
+Much like their father, Ashley’s specialities include institutional abuse cases, engineering & construction disputes, and administrative law, although they are both well versed in a range of other cases.

 Ash, Lydia & their team are dedicated advocates for survivors of child abuse.